Siphon880gh/devbrain/DevOps/Server - _Scaling - Process Supervision - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 eval "$(pyenv init -)"
 ```

 Where to append this to?
 Refer to [[Fundamental - login shell, interactive shell, profile, bash_profile, bashrc, zshrc, zprofile]].
 First figure out what shell you have by running `echo $SHELL` so that you know which shell configuration file to edit to.
-Then add the settings to the profile file (which is associated with login shells which you are using with SSH)
+Then add the settings to the profile file (which is associated with login shells which you are using with SSH).

 No need to add to the rc file which is for Interactive Non-Logged in Sessions.
 You wouldn't want to start supervisor, pyenv, etc without user authentication.